Creating Custom Transformer Classes

 The transformer is then configured as follows:

-Alternatively you can configure transformer directly in the endpoint, as follows:
+Alternatively you can configure transformer directly in the connector, as follows: